tgdwyer/tgdwyer.github.io/_chapters/asteroids.md

 # Vector Maths

 Since we’re going to start worrying about the physics of our simulation, we’re going to need some helper code.
 First, a handy dandy Vector class.
-It’s just standard vector maths, so hopefully self explanatory.
+It’s just standard vector maths, so hopefully self-explanatory.
 In the spirit of being pure and declarative I’ve made it immutable, and all the functions (except `len` which returns a number) return new instances of `Vec` rather than changing its data in place.

 ```typescript
 class Vec {